gvwilson/sensibleadventures/coriandel/coriandel.md

 He always knew how to find trouble, even as a baby.
 Our first two got into scrapes about as often as other children, but if Vurt saw a cat's tail, he had to pull it just so he could show us where it had scratched him.
 "I was only playing," he would say.
 "But the cat didn't know that," I would tell him.
 His answer was always, "Well, it should have."

 It should have.
-And later, other children should have---should have wanted to play kabbadi instead of tag, should have wanted him to be the hawk for hawk and hares, should have, should have, should have.
+And later, other children should have---should have wanted to play *kabbadi* instead of tag, should have wanted him to be the hawk for hawk and hares, should have, should have, should have.
 He was always angry, always hurt, always wondering why everyone else kept getting it wrong.

 The only place he seemed to fit in was next door at Ishad's.
-From the moment he was old enough to manage the ladder on his own he went up onto the roof to watch the bravos at their lessons.
-I put a rush mat up there for him eventually, and Meshash made a sun shade out of an old cloak and some wicker she salvaged at the market's edge.
-Some days we could hear his feet on the roof as he imitated their drills with a stick in his hand.
-Other times he lay on his belly for hours with his chin on his forearms, watching the men below learn how to fight---how to cripple and kill without being crippled or killed.
-Sometimes he fell asleep up there.
+From the time he was old enough to manage the ladder he went up onto the roof to watch the neighborhood bravos learn how to make holes in one another with sharp bits of metal.
+I eventually put a rush mat up there for him, and Meshash made a sun shade out of an old cloak and some wicker she salvaged at the market's edge so his head wouldn't bake.
+Some days we'd hear his footsteps on the roof as he imitated their drills with a stick in his hand.
+Other times he lay on his belly for hours with his chin on his forearms, watching the men and women below learn how to cripple and kill without being crippled or killed.

+And sometimes he fell asleep up there.
 I couldn't carry him down the ladder, so I just put a blanket over him and left him until morning.

 He started lessons himself on his eighth name day.
 He was two years younger than anyone else in his class, but already knew five salutes, nine parries, and three dirty tricks.
 At least, he thought he did.
 "I've never seen such a collection of bad habits in my life!"
 Ishad bellowed.
 "Where'd you learn to stand like that?
 Gaaah."

 Vurt didn't cry until he got home.
 "I'm never going back!" he sobbed, angry and ashamed.
-But next morning he was up before dawn with a scowl on his face fit to frighten a troll.
-He put his feet where Ishad told him to, tucked his elbows in, and mastered every single trick the old braggart knew.
+But next morning he was up at dawn with a scowl on his face fit to frighten a troll.
+He put his feet where Ishad told him to, tucked his elbows in, and mastered every single combination the old braggart knew.

-By the time he was ten he could rattle off the names of everyone who had won a chain in the *umram* since the emir took the throne.
-He could tell you what their favorite weapons were, what passes they used, probably even what they had for dinner.
-I took him there once in a while when we could afford it.
-It was never really my cup of tea, and truth be told, we never really *could* afford it, but it was worth it just to get him to sit with me for an hour.
+By the time he was ten he could rattle off the names of everyone who'd won a chain in the *umram* since the emir put on the royal collar.
+He could tell you what their favorite weapons were, what combinations they used, probably even what they had for dinner and how often they crapped.
+I took him to see the fights once in a while when we could afford it.
+It was never my cup of tea, and truth be told, we never really *could* afford it, but it was the only time we could sit together for more than a few minutes without getting into some kind of argument.

-He still came out ratcatching with me in the afternoons, at least for the first few years.
-I was firm---he had to learn the trade, or there'd be no more lessons.
-He sulked and argued like the ten-year-old he was, but this was one thing I wouldn't let his mother bend me on.
-His older brother and sister were already making respectable livings---they were ten years older than him, and living with others their own age.
-If he put half as much thought into traps and poisons as he did into feints and lunges, then by the time he was sixteen or seventeen, he could earn enough catching rats four days a week to move out like they had, and how he spent his time after that would be his own damned business.
+What we argued about most was ratcatching.
+Our deal was that he had to learn the trade, or there'd be no more lessons with Ishad.
+He sulked about it like the youngest child he was, but this was one thing I wouldn't let his mother bend me on.
+His older brother and sister were already out making their own way in the world.
+If he put half as much thought into traps and poisons as he did into feints and lunges, then by the time he was sixteen or seventeen he could earn enough catching rats to find a room somewhere like they had, and how he spent his time after that would be his own damned business.

 He was thirteen when he came home bloody-nosed from a fight in the market and announced that wasn't going to happen.
 "Onne!"
 Meshash cried.
 "Onne, come quick, he's hurt!"
 I was in the back whittling a strip of bamboo to make a spring post for a gulper sack.
 I sighed, put my knife and the bamboo on my workbench, and headed inside to find out what he'd gotten himself into this time.

 Meshash had him on a stool.
 His nose was still bleeding---there were drips on his shirt and the floor.
 "I' aw' righd," he protested, but she wouldn't be pushed away.

 "What happened?"
 I asked.